risk-first/website/menagerie/Operational-Risk.md

 > "Pressure to ship vs pressure to improve"

-A Risk-First reframing of this might be the balance between:
+A Risk-First re-framing of this might be the balance between:

 - The perceived Reputational Risk, [Feature Risk](Feature-Risk) and [Operational Risk](Operational-Risk) of going to production (pressure to improve).
 - The perceived [Scarcity Risks](Scarcity-Risk) (such as funding, time available, etc) of staying in development (pressure to ship).